CrimeMaster/Intel-Final-Project-News-Summary-App/README.md

 1) Clone the Repository

+1.5) Install Node.js

-2) run the following command : docker compose up --build (This will start the backend at port:8000)
+3) run the following command : docker compose up --build (This will start the backend at port:8000)

-3) cd news-summary-app
+4) cd news-summary-app

-4) npm start
+5) npm start